JCVD (film): Critical response

 Reviews for JCVD have been positive.
-On Rotten Tomatoes the film has a rating of 84% based on 107 reviews.
-This is one of only four Van Damme films to be listed as Certified Fresh by the website, along with The Expendables 2, Enemies Closer and Kung Fu Panda 2.
-On Metacritic the film has a score of 64 based on reviews from 26 critics.
+On Rotten Tomatoes, the film has a rating of 83% based on 109 reviews with an average rating of 6.9/10.
+The website's critical consensus reads, "JCVD is a touching, fascinating piece, with Jean-Claude Van Damme confounding all with his heartfelt performance."
+On Metacritic, the film has a score of 64 based on reviews from 26 critics.

 Peter Bradshaw reviewed the film for The Guardian and called the monologue "a Godardian coup de cinéma", describing the film as "inter-textual and self-referential".
 Richard Corliss of Time magazine named Van Damme's performance in the film the second best of the year (after Heath Ledger's The Joker in The Dark Knight), having previously stated that Van Damme "deserves not a black belt, but an Oscar".
 Roger Ebert gave the film 2.5 stars, noting that the movie "almost endearingly savages" Van Damme, who "says worse things about himself than critics would dream of saying, and the effect is shockingly truthful".